Home / Career Guides / Radiation Therapist

 How much do radiation therapists make?

 Radiation therapist salaries will vary by experience, industry, education, location, and organization size.
-Compensation is also impacted by the level of clinical expertise, technical skills with advanced radiation therapy machinery, and certifications.
+Their compensation is also impacted by the level of clinical expertise, technical skills with advanced radiation therapy machinery, and certifications.

 Highest paying industries